Distorted optimal transport: General results

+The strong duality in Theorem \ref{th:dual} cannot be expected with more generality.
+On the right-hand side of \eqref{eq:weak:dual}, the non-linearity caused by $\EE$ is only on the marginal level, whereas it is on the level of joint distribution for the primal formulation.
+Strong duality in the form of \eqref{eq:strong:dual} heavily relies on both comonotonic additivity of $\EE^h$ and affinity of $c$.
 The strong duality \eqref{eq:strong:dual} in Theorem \ref{th:dual} is not very useful, since for an affine cost $c(x,y)=\alpha+\beta x+\gamma y$, the corresponding optimal transport can be explicitly obtained as either comonoconitiy or counter-monotonicity, depending on the sign of $\beta$ and $\gamma$.
-It remains unclear under which conditions strong duality holds for more general $c$.
-Moreover, even weak duality may fail if $h$ is not convex, as shown in the next example. \begin{example} Fix $p\in (0,1)$ and let $h (t)= \min\{t/(1-p),1\}$ for $t\in [0,1]$; that is, $\EE^h=\ES_p$.
+Even weak duality may fail if $h$ is not convex, as shown in the next example. \begin{example} Fix $p\in (0,1)$ and let $h (t)= \min\{t/(1-p),1\}$ for $t\in [0,1]$; that is, $\EE^h=\ES_p$.
 Note that $h$ is concave.
 For $X\lawis \mu=\nu=\mathrm{U}[0,1]$, and $Y=1-X$, we have

 Therefore, with $c(x,y)=x+y$, $\phi(x)=x$, $\psi(y)=y$, we can see that \eqref{eq:weak:dual} does not hold. \end{example}

 Generally, the computation of

 for non-convex and non-concave $h$ is a challenging task, and this holds true even for the linear cost $c(x,y)=x+y$. \cite{WXZ19} obtained the following simple lower bound